leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ProgramTreePlugin/program_tree.md

 2. Right mouse click and choose **Auto Rename**.

-To  automatically rename a fragment to any label in the fragment from the Code Browser,
+To <a name="renamefragmenttolabel"></a> automatically rename a fragment to any label in the fragment from the Code Browser,